HCB06/Driving-AI-development-with-genetic-algorithms-is-done-through-the-NEAT-algorithm./README.md

 # Driving-AI-development-with-genetic-algorithms-is-done-through-the-NEAT-algorithm.
 Driving AI development with genetic algorithms is done through the NEAT algorithm.

-An ANN model that learns through evolution using Neuroevolution of Augmenting Topologies.
+An ANN model that learns through evolution using Neuroevolution of Augmenting Topologies, created solely with algorithms and mathematics.

 I can only share octave codes.
 You need to create the Unity environment yourself.
 The model is already trained.
 It starts with the 'start' function.